SuperIlu/DOjS/README.md

     -f             : No FM sound.
     -a             : Disable alpha (speeds up rendering).
     -x             : Allow raw disk write (CAUTION!)
+    -t             : Disable TCP-stack
+    -n             : Disable JSLOG.TXT.
+    -j <file>      : Redirect JSLOG.TXT to <file>.
 ```

+## dojs.ini
+All command line options can also be provided in `dojs.ini` (which is read at startup from the current directory).
+See the included example for details.

 ## Editor keys
 ```